So, you’re having a roofing issue and wondering who to contact.

 Another benefit is that silicone roof coatings are considered a repair and not another roofing system.

-This is critical for roofs that already have two or more roofing systems installed.
+This is critical for roofs with two or more roofing systems installed.

 Due to building codes stating that the maximum amount of roofing systems a commercial roof can have is 2, an entire roofing system may need to be removed to install any other roofing system besides silicone coating.